datacyclist/measurements/README.md

 Any figure output from R is put into this folder.
 Folder contents are not checked in.

+## script

+R scripts for data handling and graphics generation go in here.

 ## zaehlerablesung

 This stores the script(s) that are being run on the Raspberry Pi to get the